-If you are tired of the normal bar scene and want to try something different, a Las Vegas speakeasy, such as The Barbershop, may be just what you are looking for.
+If you are tired of the normal bar scene and want to try something different a speakeasy may be just what you are looking for.
 Like any bar, these places serve up all your favorite cocktails, craft beers, and mixed drinks.
 But, they have a special twist that makes them reminiscent of the illegal drinking establishments that popped up during the Prohibition era.
 While these modern-day speakeasies are completely legal, they provide a unique way of experiencing the past.
 But what exactly is a speakeasy?
 Keep reading to find the answers to five common questions.

 5 Common Questions and Answers